Tim455/TUe-autologin/README.md

 # TU/e autologin

+*THIS EXTENSION DOES NOT STORE YOUR PASSWORD AND OTP SECRET SECURELY*!

+*Please do not* use this extension if you have access to somebody elses data.
+You are not the person that should decide if it is worth the risk.

 This script automatically logs you into the website of the TU/e without the need of a phone to authenticate or the need to press _any_ button.
 See the video for a demo.